 …and it passes the Matti’s strength test.
 Although, my buddy Jim pointed out that Max the Border Collie wasn’t so certain it would succeed.

 DIY magic.
 But wait, the fun part.
 Planting in succulents.
-We drilled a couple holes in the bottom, covered them with screen, and put a layer of pea gravel in the bottom for drainage.
+We drilled a couple holes in the bottom, covered them with screen and added soil.
 Megan and I took a bunch of little succulent cuttings to plant.
 We tried to stay with those that grow on the shorter side.
 BTW, you can see more of the table and garden pics (that weekend) on our Flickr.